New to freelancing? This guide provides everything you need to know before you get started with your freelance career.

 Let’s get one thing clear, email is not dead, and it won’t be, anytime soon.
 It is still one of the best channels available — cost-effective, direct, intimate, and easy to set up.
 Freelancers can use it to pitch clients, build brand awareness and maintain top of mind recall.

 Learn more about email marketing:

-STEP 4 – Landing your freelance clients
+Step 4 – Landing your first project.

 Once you have all of the above ready, the next step is to go out there, find out open projects, pitch your service to clients, and close the deal.

 How to get your freelance marketplace profile approved?

 Most freelance marketplaces have a screening process before they approve your profile.
 You will able to apply for open projects only after your profile is approved.
 The screening process of some websites is lenient while others are strict.